dlt-hub/vibe-hub/tap_documentation/zendesk_sell_rest_api_source.md

 ]
 ```

-This configuration ensures that the dlt data pipeline is set up to efficiently extract and process data from the Zendesk Sell API, handling pagination, incremental updates, and endpoint dependencies effectively.
+This configuration guide provides all necessary parameters and considerations for setting up a dlt data pipeline to effectively extract and manage data from the Zendesk Sell API.

 ---
 *dlt REST API Source Configuration Guide*